Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 The Serengeti and the Great Migration

 The Serengeti National Park is one of Africa’s largest nature reserves and the stage for the most breathtaking wildlife spectacle in the world: the Great Migration.
 Each year, more than 1.5 million wildebeest and 250,000 zebras cross the endless plains of the Serengeti and Kenya’s Maasai Mara in an epic cycle of life.
-Beyond the migration, the Serengeti offers an exceptional density of predators (lions, cheetahs, leopards) and an abundance of wildlife unmatched anywhere on the planet.
+Beyond the migration, the Serengeti offers an exceptional density of predators (lions, cheetahs, leopards) and an unparalleled abundance of wildlife on the planet.

 The Ngorongoro Crater – Africa’s Noah’s Ark